-A question has come in from a listener who asks this: “Pastor John, Jesus tells us to pray this line in the Lord’s Prayer: ‘Lead us not into temptation, but deliver us from evil.’
+A question has come in from a listener who asks this: “Pastor John, Jesus tells us to pray this line in the Lord’s Prayer: ‘Lead us not into temptation, but deliver us from evil’ (Matthew 6:13).
 How are we delivered from evil, and how does he save us from temptation?”

 First, I think when it says “deliver us from evil,” it probably does mean “the evil one,” but it works either way because he is behind every temptation.
 The primary strategy of the devil is to deceive us.
 He is primarily a deceiver.
 Revelation 12:9 says, “The great dragon was thrown down, that ancient serpent, who is called the devil and Satan, the deceiver of the whole world.”
-John 8:44 says, “When he lies, he speaks out of his own nature.”
+John 8:44 says, “When he lies, he speaks out of his own character, for he is a liar and the father of lies.”
 So the strategy of the devil in bringing about temptation and evil is to deceive us, to put thoughts in your mind or feelings in your soul that are false.
 He lies to us about where happiness is best to be found.

-So sanctify means “help them be holy and conquer temptation by being holy.”
+So sanctify means to help them be holy and to conquer temptation by being holy.
 How?
-In your truth.
-By truth.
-More specifically, your word — not just vague truth, any old truth — but your word is truth, meaning those promises that God had made to us and those facts about life and about his way and his being.
+In your truth — by truth.
+More specifically, your word — not just vague truth, any old truth — but your word is truth; meaning, those promises that God had made to us and those facts about life and about his way and his being.

-So, “by your word,” what is that?
-Well, the antidote to every falsehood are the truths of Scripture.
-In fact, I would say there is no remedy — none for falsehood other than truth, none.
-So if falsehood is the modus operandi of the evil one, by which he tempts and destroys us, there is only one remedy and that is the opposite of falsehood and that is truth.
-So when the word is proclaimed, Matthew 13:19 says, “When anyone hears the word of the kingdom and does not understand, the evil one comes and snatches away the word.”
+So when the word is proclaimed, Matthew 13:19 says, “When anyone hears the word of the kingdom and does not understand, the evil one comes and snatches away what has been sown in his heart.”
+And that’s talking about the word.
 What else would he do, right?
 So we have to be so vigilant.
 I am not going to let Satan take the word in my heart.
 I am going to believe it and hold on to it.
 I am going to say it over and over again.
 I am going to nullify his deceit in my life.

-Number two: Put off your old self.
-This is Ephesians 4:22: “Put off your old self which belongs to your former manner of life which is corrupt through deceitful desires.”
+2. Put off your old self.
+This is Ephesians 4:22: “Put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires.”
 So desires lie to you.
 You have got to tell the truth about your desires and so put on the new man.
 And what is he?
 “Renewed in the spirit of your mind” (verse 23).
 Minds filled with what?
-Verse 24 says, “Put on the new self created after the likeness of God in righteousness and holiness in the truth.”
+Verse 24 says, “Put on the new self, created after the likeness of God in true righteousness and holiness.”
 We conquer the old self with its deceitful desires by filling our minds with the truth — the precious, infinitely valuable, Christ-exalting truth of Scripture.

-And the last one, number three, is 1 Peter 1:14: “As obedient children, do not be conformed to the passions of your former ignorance.”
-Where did your passions come from?
+3. First Peter 1:14: “As obedient children, do not be conformed to the passions of your former ignorance.”
+Where did your old passions come from?
 You were stupid.
-You didn’t have any eyes to see Christ as beautiful and superior over all the temptations.
+You didn’t have any eyes to see Christ as beautiful and superior over all temptations.
 So kill that ignorance.
 With what?
-You can only kill ignorance with one thing.
-Knowledge and truth.
+You can only kill ignorance with one thing: knowledge and truth.